influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/query_language/functions.md

 1970-01-01T00:00:00Z	  10.574
 ```

-> **Note:** Aggregation functions return epoch 0 (`1970-01-01T00:00:00Z`) as the timestamp unless you specify a lower bound on the time range.
+> **Notes:** Aggregation functions return epoch 0 (`1970-01-01T00:00:00Z`) as the timestamp unless you specify a lower bound on the time range.
 Then they return the lower bound as the timestamp.

 * Calculate the difference between the minimum and maximum values in the field `water_level` for a specific tag and time range and at 30 minute intervals: